CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 implementing a GUI and presenter in our program to allow users to choose how the information is presented to them.

 #### Principle 5: Tolerance for Error
-To satisfy the fifth principle, tolerance for error, we have designed the “exit” pathway from the program in a way that minimizes accidental actions.
-In order to exit the program, users need to manually type out the word “exit” to exit the program.
-By requiring this step, we manage to minimize the chance that the user accidentally exits the program (i.e. by pressing the enter button).
+Since our user interface is fairly simple, there are not many accidental actions or commands that a user can do, therefore our program adheres to this principle of tolerance for error.
 One potential feature for a GUI for this program is to have the exit button isolated from the main page, for example at the bottom of the screen or having it only accessible via a menu button.
-Once again, this would prevent accidental commands and actions that may lead to the user unintentionally exiting the program.
+This would prevent accidental commands and actions that may lead to the user unintentionally exiting the program.

 #### Principle 6: Low Physical Effort